zencd/suspender/README.md

 - don't suspend tabs which needs "Confirm Form Resubmission"
 - does tabs get restored with the same tab id?
 - call chrome.tabs.discard() on suspended tabs after timeout
-- check for presence of TGS because it hooks on discard()

 ## todo p2